 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Cloud storage is a service model in which data is maintained, managed, backed up remotely and made available to users over a network (typically the Internet).
+Cloud storage is a service model in which data is transmitted and stored on remote storage systems, where it is maintained, managed, backed up and made available to users over a network (typically the internet).
 Users generally pay for their cloud data storage on a per-consumption, monthly rate.
-Although the per-gigabyte cost has been radically driven down, cloud storage providers have added operating expenses that can make the technology more expensive than users bargained for.
-Cloud security continues to be a concern among users.
-Providers have tried to deal with those fears by building security capabilities, such as encryption and authentication, into their services.
+Although the per-gigabyte cost has been radically driven down, cloud storage providers have added operating expenses that can make the technology considerably more expensive to use.
+The security of cloud storage services continues to be a concern among users.
+Service providers have tried to allay those fears by enhancing their security capabilities by incorporating data encryption, multi-factor authentication and improved physical security into their services.

-There are three main cloud-based storage architecture models: public, private and hybrid.
+There are three main cloud-based storage access models: public, private and hybrid.

-Public cloud storage services provide a multi-tenant storage environment that is most suited for unstructured data.
-Data is stored in global data centers with storage data spread across multiple regions or continents.
-Customers generally pay on a per-use basis similar to the utility payment model.
-This market sector is dominated by Amazon Simple Storage Service (S3), Amazon Glacier for cold storage, Google Cloud Storage, Google Cloud Storage Nearline for cold data and Microsoft Azure.
+Public cloud storage services provide a multi-tenant storage environment that is most suited for unstructured data on a subscription basis.
+Data is stored in the service providers' data centers with storage data spread across multiple regions or continents.
+Customers generally pay on a per-use basis similar to the utility payment model; in many cases, there are also transaction charges based on frequency and the volume of data being accessed.
+This market sector is dominated by Amazon Simple Storage Service (S3), Amazon Glacier for cold or deep archival storage, Google Cloud Storage, Google Cloud Storage Nearline for cold data and Microsoft Azure.

-Hybrid cloud is a mix of private cloud and third-party public cloud services with orchestration between the platforms for management.
+Hybrid cloud is a mix of private cloud storage and third-party public cloud storage services with a layer of orchestration management to integrate operationally the two platforms.
 The model offers businesses flexibility and more data deployment options.
 An organization might, for example, store actively used and structured data in an on-premises cloud, and unstructured and archival data in a public cloud.
-In recent years, a greater number of customers have adopted the hybrid cloud model.
+A hybrid environment also makes it easier to handle seasonal or unanticipated spikes in data creation or access by "cloud bursting" to the external storage service and avoiding having to add in-house storage resources.
+In recent years, there has been increased adoption of the hybrid cloud model.
 Despite its benefits, a hybrid cloud presents technical, business and management challenges.
-For example, private workloads must access and interact with public cloud storage providers, so compatibility and solid network connectivity are very important factors.
+For example, private workloads must access and interact with public cloud storage providers, so compatibility and reliable, ample network connectivity are very important factors.
 An enterprise-level cloud storage system should be scalable to suit current needs, accessible from anywhere and application-agnostic.